-PhD in Forensic Psychology PsyD Programs
+PhD in Forensic Psychology PsyD Programs in Kentucky

 Doctorate in Forensic Psychology: Forensic Psychology PhD Programs and PsyD in Forensic Psychology programs help students cultivate a deeper understanding of the criminal justice system and the mental health issues underlying criminal behavior.
 The American Board of Forensic Psychology describes Forensic Psychology as “the application of the science and profession of psychology to questions and issues relating to law and the legal system”[i].

 Psychologists that earn their PhD in Forensic Psychology sometimes assist in trial consulting, assess witnesses or defendants or provide psychological assessment in cases of child custody, sexual harassment, injury assessment, and other illegal activities.
 Choosing to obtain a doctorate in forensic psychology could be the best decision you make for your future career.

 As an academic pursuit, doctorate degree in Forensic psychology integrate psychotherapy and psychological assessment with criminal investigation to help solve crimes and provide counseling services to offenders and victims.
 Students interested in a terminal degree in Forensic Psychology can choose either a Doctor of Psychology (PsyD) in Forensic Psychology or a Doctor of Philosophy (PhD) in Forensic Psychology.

 You may choose between the two different types of Doctorate in Forensic Psychology.
 The main difference is that a PhD in Forensic Psychology is often geared more toward a career as a post secondary teacher, a researcher or consultant in law enforcement, government, education, and nonprofit sectors.